pepegar/scala-course/tut/basics2.md

 ##

 Scala's pattern matching has an exhaustivity checker.
-This means that, the compiler will warn if we forget to match against one of the cases.
+This means that the compiler will warn if we forget to match against one of the cases.

 ##